jonlpersson/ed-latimore/site/_posts/2023-02-07-25-boxing-tips-for-both-beginners-and-professionals.md

 My experience has been that most boxing coaches don’t really know anything about boxing.
 They don’t know how to teach the strategic, tactical, or physical elements of the sport.
 A telltale sign that your boxing coach doesn’t know much about boxing is that he focuses on conditioning over skills development.

 While it’s important to be in shape, boxing training combined with the workout routine I gave above takes care 90% of conditioning requirements.
-Over emphasis on that or sparring signifies a serious knowledge gap.&nbsp;
+Over emphasis on conditioning or sparring signifies a serious knowledge gap.&nbsp;

 ### 11) Your coach should study film with you